-5.2.2 Multidisciplinary Approach
+5.2.2.
+Multidisciplinary Approach

-The service is actively committed to delivering triple assessment through a multidisciplinary approach and had comprehensive operational policies and evaluation processes to ensure that the multidisciplinary team was involved in all clinical decision making and treatment planning.
-Wherever possible, patients were central to the MDT process and were encouraged to participate in decisions about their treatment options and care.
+The service was actively committed to delivering triple assessment through a multidisciplinary approach.
+It had comprehensive operational policies and evaluation processes to ensure that the multidisciplinary team is involved in all clinical decision making and treatment planning.
+Wherever possible, patients are central to this process and encouraged to participate in decisions about their treatment options and care.